LYH36/demo2/README.md

 # demo2

-This app was built using node js
+This app was built using node js and react js